mosquitogames/1819rulebook/2_sequence-of-play.md

 nav_order: 2
 ---

+## Game Flow
+1819 Singapore is played over a series of eight rounds or fewer.
+The game ends when:

+1. there are no more Event cards to draw (i.e., eight rounds have passed);
+2. the last (rightmost) Port space is filled with ships, and Singapore prospers;
+3. the first (leftmost) Port space is emptied of ships, and Singapore collapses.

+When an endgame condition is reached, play continues until that round is over (i.e., until Upkeep is resolved).
+If the condition still holds, the game ends.

+Each round has five phases:

 The player who rolls the highest on a D4 is the First Player this round.

 After every round (i.e., after every player has taken their turn), the next player clockwise becomes the First Player.